developerBlogs/developerBlogs.github.io/_posts/2020-07-18-git-for-beginners-02.markdown

 This will clone the repository to your local system.
 If you want to get all the branches also you can do **`get fetch`**.

-## 11. Open Source Contribution with Pull Request
+## 12. Open Source Contribution

-In **step 8**  we merged the develop feature to our master  by just using **git merge develop** and pushed it to the remote.
-This was possible cause we were the owner of that repo.

-What if we have cloned some some one else repository and created a branch **`feature/added_awesome_feature`** .
+What if we have cloned some some one else repository and created a branch **`feature/awesome_feature`** .
 Now we are hoping that this feature gets merged in the master branch of the repository and is publicly available to people to use it.
 Since this time we are not the owner of the repository we cannot just merge and push the changed like we did in **step 8 & step 9**.

 So, how can we do this?
 We can do this by **sending a pull request** to the owner of the repo for the feature you have created.
-Sending a  Pull Request(PR) basically means that you had added some awesome feature to this project or solved a bug and asking the owner of the repo to merge it.

 Before sending a PR we need to first fork the repo to our github.